MGW-GH/BackTracking/README.md

 # BackTracker
-## Matt Webster
+### Intro

 BackTracker is a social media website designed for users to share images, view other user's images and leave ratings.
 It's a multi page site that enables custom views to give users the most complete experience.
-BackTracker is a full-stack project utilising Django and bootstrap frameworks, emphasising database manipulation and CRUD functionality.
-The prject was developed as part of teh Code Institute's Full-Stack Developer bootcamp.
+BackTracker is a full-stack project utilising Django and Bootstrap frameworks, emphasising database manipulation and CRUD functionality.
+The project was developed as part of the Code Institute's Full-Stack Developer Bootcamp.

 <img src="assets/images/mathsnakescreenshot.png">